-* The game has an element of financial risk and may be addictive.
+This Game involves financial risk and can be habit-forming.
 Please play responsibly and at your own risk.
+T&C Apply*

 With the world’s biggest starts gathering on the biggest stage at the T20 World Cup 2021 in the UAE, AIO Games has brought to you it’s very own Cricket Fantasy League.
 Its primary effort will be to draw more fans to the sport by allowing them to play fantasy cricket for one of the biggest cricket tournaments in the world.

 In this article, we talk about the T20 World Cup 2021, the teams participating, tips and tricks to play fantasy league, and much, much more.

 It’s that time again when the fun and excitement of T20 returns with the seventh edition of ICC Men’s T20 World Cup returns when Australia takes on South Africa at the Sheikh Zayed Stadium in Abu Dhabi on October 23, 2021, in the first group stage match.
 Due to the pandemic, the host nation India had to move the tournament to the UAE.
 Most of the matches will be played at the three venues of the United Arab Emirates – Dubai International Stadium, the Sheikh Zayed Stadium in Abu Dhabi, and the Sharjah Stadium- from October 23 to November 14.

 With the qualifying stages still ongoing, the top two will advance further to the group stages.
 So as the group stages near, fantasy cricket fans can create their fantasy cricket teams on the AIO App and stand a chance to win huge cash rewards.

 As the T20 World Cup 2021 returns to the fore after a gap of five long years, AIO Games has introduced its very own cricket fantasy league, where one can create his/her very own fantasy team and win huge cash rewards every single day.